|Chapter 32 (1972) pt 4

 Never change the plan.

 As I turned my head to look at Harmony, she was borderline hysterical.
-It was the
+It was

-be perfect.
+expecting it to be perfect.
 But I did somehow think she was overreacting.

 She is going to get rid of me, I thought.
 I am a terrible lover